lucacasonato/deployctl/README.md

 # deployctl

-Command line tool for Deno Deploy.
+`deployctl` is the command line tool for Deno Deploy.
+This repository also contains the `denoland/deployctl` GitHub Action.

 ## Install